It’s difficult for a business to stand out in a competitive market.

 You don’t have to invent something new to win as an underdog brand.
 Most new products and services are variations of other products and services.

-So, look at ways you can improve products or services in your market and how you can make people’s lives easier.
+So, look at ways to improve products or services in your market and make people’s lives easier.
 Sometimes, small changes, like saving people time, can make a big difference.

 But remember that not all brands can tell an underdog story through innovation.
 It simply doesn’t work for some brands and in some industries.
 According to the Harvard Business Review: